F-Stack/f-stack/dpdk/doc/guides/contributing/stable.rst

 Fixes not suitable for backport should not include the ``Cc: stable@dpdk.org`` tag.

+To support the goal of stability and not introducing regressions, new code being introduced is limited to bug fixes.
-Features should not be backported to stable releases.
-It may be acceptable, in limited cases, to back port features for the LTS release where:
+New features should not be backported to stable releases.

-* There is a justifiable use case (for example a new PMD).
-* The change is non-invasive.
+In some limited cases, it may be acceptable to backport a new feature to a stable release.
+Some of the factors which impact the decision by stable maintainers are as follows:

+* Does the feature break API/ABI?
+* Does the feature break backwards compatibility?
+* Is it for the latest LTS release (to avoid LTS upgrade issues)?
+* Is there a commitment from the proposer or affiliation to validate the feature and check for regressions in related functionality?
+* Is there a track record of the proposer or affiliation validating stable releases?
+* Is it obvious that the feature will not impact existing functionality?
-* The work of preparing the backport is done by the proposer.
+* How intrusive is the code change?
-* There is support within the community.
+* What is the scope of the code change?
+* Does it impact common components or vendor specific?
+* Is there a justifiable use case (a clear user need)?
+* Is there a community consensus about the backport?

+Performance improvements are generally not considered to be fixes, but may be considered in some cases where:

+* It is fixing a performance regression that occurred previously.
+* An existing feature in LTS is not usable as intended without it.

 The Stable Mailing List
 -----------------------